pwolanin/demo-vuetify-drupal/README.md

 # Drupal

-This is the offical Drupal scaffold for new projects.
+I created a new codebase using composer:

 ```
 composer create-project drupal/recommended-project mydrupal
 ```

+This is the offical Drupal scaffold for new projects.

+# How to Install the Demo

 ## First terminal: npm